|

 Instruction

-guidance for leading participants in learning the skills taught by the
+step-by-step guidance for leading participants in learning the skills

 - Working With Others Participant Coursebook - introduces